lennyleadership/zhichang/content/docs/01 Interview Experience/25 MB Hydro Lab Tech/Interview Prep/04_teamwork_questions.md

 3) hold them accountable in the meeting.  [a good example of decision-making in difficult situation.
 I decided to provide solutions]
 4) Prepare a S.M.A.R.T. performance objective to help them improve their performance.

 Result:  Their performance was improved a bit.
-The relationship needed to be highly maintained.
+The professional relationship needed to be highly maintained.

 Situation #2: